 The five types of grasses mentioned in this article thrive in dry soil and require very little watering or mowing.

 Use the light conditions and temperature range of your yard to determine which of these grasses will work best.

 Consider Improving Your Yard in Other Ways

 While we all want a beautiful green lawn, there are other options for improving your yard’s appearance if you have dry, sandy soil conditions.

 My favorite it so to create garden beds with hardy native perennials that thrive in dry, infertile soil.

 If you have patches or parts of your yard that are difficult for grasses to take hold, I always recommend that before you spend a boatload on grass seed and expensive equipment rentals, you consider turning that spot into a perennial garden bed.

-Coneflowers, Black-Eyed Susans, Hyssop, Russian Sage and Salvias are all beautiful native flowers that look beautiful together, and thrive in most growing zones, require minimal water.
+Coneflowers, Black-Eyed Susans, Hyssop, Yarrow and Salvias are all beautiful native flowers that look beautiful together, and thrive in most growing zones, require minimal water.

 These plants bloom steadily throughout the year and will attract bees, butterflies, and other pollinators to your yard.
 This is a great gift that you can give to pollinators and to the environment.
 And by the way, these flowers are also beautiful.